abhikmitra/blog/content/blog/durable-task-4/index.md

 ```
 The middlewares get invoked in the same thread as Tasks, and they individually do not have any reliability.
 There is no state marker to show middleware was run successfully, but the Task failed.
 Middlewares get invoked for all tasks irrespective if the Task had failed in its previous run or not.
 It is agnostic to the Task triggering the middleware.

 Also, the middleware cannot be used to handle task failures.
 You cannot put a try-catch around the `next()` call.
-The Exceptions thrown by the Task are caught and swallowed by the framework in the *TaskDispatcher* part of the code, and the middlewares do not receive it.
+The Exceptions thrown by the Task are caught and swallowed by the framework in the *TaskActivityDispatcher* part of the code, and the middlewares do not receive it.

 #### Potential Gotcha!
 Middlewares, if they fail, will fail the Task as well.
 Interestingly , such failures **do not trigger the `TaskFailed` event**.
 But since the TaskScheduled message is not removed from the queue, the Hub keeps retrying and gives up when the limit is reached.
 Since the TaskFailed event was not generated, Azure Table Storage would also not show that the Task had failed.